-The basis of the ketogenic diet lies on this rule: low carbs, moderate protein, and high-fat content.
+The basis of the ketogenic diet lies in this rule: low carbs, moderate protein, and high-fat content.
 You need to reduce your carb intake such that it only makes 5% of total calorie intake.
 A huge percentage of calories should come from healthy fats i.e. 75%.
 Protein should make almost 20% of the total calorie intake.

 What is the Ketogenic Diet Meal Plan?

 This is a meal plan that outlines types of keto-friendly foods that you should consume.
 The ketogenic diet plans emphasize the consumption of high amounts of healthy fats.
-In addition to that, consumers need to prepare meals which have low amounts of carbs and moderate protein.
+In addition to that, consumers need to prepare meals that have low amounts of carbs and moderate protein.

-Keto-Friendly Foods to Eat
+Ketogenic Diet Meal Plan: Keto-Friendly Foods to Eat